twwch/DocuFluent/README.md

 3.  **Consistency**: Consistency of terminology and style.
 4.  **Terminology**: Accuracy of specific domain terms.
 5.  **Completeness**: Whether all content is translated.

+## License

+This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** license.

+- **Non-Commercial Use**: You are free to use, modify, and distribute this software for non-commercial purposes.
+- **Commercial Use**: Commercial use of this software requires explicit authorization from the author.
+Please contact the author for commercial licensing inquiries.

+See the [LICENSE](LICENSE) file for details.